easaw/sustie-wide/README.md

 The goals of this theme are outlined in a blog post entitled, [Delivering WordPress in 7KB](https://blog.jacklenox.com/2018/06/04/delivering-wordpress-in-7kb/).

 ### This is a seperate fork by easaw and will be larger than the 7KB stated as it has several adjustments and CSS Media Queries.
+Renamed to Sustie (susty-wide)